CarrieForle/kps-display/src/doc/format_help.md

+# Format KPS

 ## Starter

-The format textbox allows you to format KPS (Key per second) display with the text of your input.
-This is typically used to add indicator (e.g., KPS: 7) but you are free to do whatever you want.
+The format textbox allows you to format KPS display with the text of your input.
+This is typically used, for example to add an indicator ("KPS: 7" instead of just 7).

-The following description applies to the format textbox in the program and in turn `format` of `[KPS]` section in `ini` profiles.
+The following description applies to the format textbox in the program and in turn `format` of `[KPS]` section in the profiles.

 The format text is composed of **placeholders** and arbitrary texts.
 Placeholders are substituted as some values (typically KPS) by the program and accompanied with rest of the texts.